MG Software.

 What is Technical Debt? - Explanation & Meaning

-• A startup deliberately accepting technical debt to quickly launch an MVP, then scheduling a planned refactoring sprint after achieving product-market fit to strengthen the foundation.
+• A startup deliberately accepting technical debt to launch an MVP in six weeks, then scheduling a planned refactoring sprint after validating product-market fit to replace prototype-quality code with production-grade foundations.

-• A team noticing every new feature takes twice as long as expected due to a tangled codebase, leading to a decision to spend 20% of each sprint on debt reduction.
+• A team noticing every new feature takes twice as long as estimated due to tightly coupled modules, leading to a decision to dedicate 20% of each sprint to systematic debt reduction until velocity stabilizes.

 Related terms